 Demographic projections have become an essential tool of national, state and local governments, international agencies, and private businesses.
 The first step in planning for the future is to get a picture of what the terrain is going to look like when you get there.
 That’s mainly what I do for clients, audiences and subscribers, and demographics provide the frame (like assembling all the straight-edge pieces of a jigsaw puzzle first). read more »

 “A walkable city, more like… Manhattan, Chicago, or San Francisco,” is how The Miami Herald characterizes the future of Miami under Miami 21, the new form-based code adopted on October 22nd by the Miami City Commission.
 This seems to be the hot new dream not just of Miami, but of all cities struggling under corruption and greed, codes and regulations, with an imagined underground urbanity, yearning to breathe free.
 Citizens may now expect to see Miami remodeled after cities that grew before the car came, but the lyrics to The Who’s “Won’t Get Fooled Again” echo in the minds of some: “Meet the new boss…same as the old boss.” read more »

-During the first ten days of October 2008, the Dow Jones dropped 2,399.47 points, losing trillions of investor equity.
-The Federal Government pushed TARP, a $700 billion bail-out, through Congress to rescue the beleaguered financial institutions.
-The collapse of the financial system was likened to an earthquake.
+During the first ten days of October 2008, the Dow Jones dropped 2,399.47 points, losing 22.11% of its value and trillions of investor equity.
+The Federal Government pushed a $700 billion bail-out through Congress to rescue the beleaguered financial institutions.
+The collapse of the financial system in the fall of 2008 was likened to an earthquake.
 In reality, what happened was more like a shift of tectonic plates.